aaravdave/aaravdave/README.md

 ## DScript is now supporting if conditions.
 [Download now](https://github.com/aaravdave/DScript)!
 ### Welcome to my profile! 👋
 I'm Aarav.
-I am a Python developer, but I also know web languages like HTML, CSS, and JavaScript, and also C, C++, Ruby, PHP, Java, C#, and Kotlin.
+I am a Python developer, but I also know web languages like HTML, CSS, and JavaScript, and also C, C++, C#, Bash, Ruby, PHP, Java, and Kotlin.
 I am currently working on Flutter apps and learning the basic syntax of Dart.
 If you have any suggestions for products or improvments, tell me here!
 You can also download softwares here.

 ![](https://komarev.com/ghpvc/?username=aaravdave&color=blue)
 ![](https://img.shields.io/badge/OS-macOS&nbsp;11-informational?style=flat&logo=mac&logoColor=blue&color=0C7DBE)